If you’re looking for somewhere to go whale watching in Kauai, Hawaii then you’re in the right place.

 December | Good Chance |

-The best time of day to go whale watching in Kauai is early morning.
+The best time of day to go whale watching is early in the morning or just before sunset.

-Numbers are highest at around 8am so you’re more likely to see a whale if you head out at this time.
+Whale numbers tend to be highest at around 8am so you’re more likely to see a whale if you head out at this time.
+I definitely had the most luck in the early morning.

-Another good time is late afternoon just before sunset.
+Another good time to see the whales is in the late afternoon just before sunset.

-You can also sometimes spot whales in the daytime but it’s less common.
+You can occasionally spot a whale during the daytime but it’s much less common.

 The below video gives some more information on whale season in Hawaii: